First West of England

 They are Bristol’s largest community transport operator and a part of the HCT Group, a leading transport social enterprise, which operates major transport contracts in London, Jersey, Guernsey and Leeds.

-BCT will be operating the route under contract to First West of England and are creating 60 new driver and support jobs at their Bedminster depot.
+BCT have created 60 new driver and support jobs at their Bedminster depot.

-The social enterprise company are also investing £7 million in a fleet of 21 biogas buses for the Metrobus route.
+The social enterprise company have also invested £7 million in a fleet of 21 biogas buses for the m1 metrobus service.
 The buses are carbon neutral and run on gas generated from food waste.

 As a social enterprise, they reinvest the profits from their commercial work into further transport services or projects in the communities they serve.